serafb/NetworkSecurity/README.md

-# Elaborato di NetworkSecurity: Chosen Cyphertext Attack
+# Network Security Project: Chosen Ciphertext Attack

-Simulazione di un semplice Chosen Cyphertext Attack in uno scenario vulnerabile con crittografia RSA 'Textbook'
+Simulation of a simple Chosen Ciphertext Attack in a vulnerable scenario with 'Textbook' RSA cryptography

-## Descrizione Scenario
+## Scenario Description
 ![Sequence Diagram](CCA_sequence_diagram.png)

-1. **Bob (Server)**: Conserva una frase segreta e i client devono dimostrare di conoscerla.
-Bob risponde con 'ACK' se la frase segreta ricevuta è corretta, altrimenti, risponde con 'NACK' e il messaggio ricevuto decifrato.
+1. **Bob (Server)**: Holds a secret phrase, and clients must prove they know it.
+Bob responds with 'ACK' if the received secret phrase is correct; otherwise, he responds with 'NACK' and the decrypted received message.
-2. **Alice (Client legittimo)**: Conosce la frase segreta e la invia al Server.
+2. **Alice (Legitimate Client)**: Knows the secret phrase and sends it to the Server.
-3. **Eve (Client malizioso)**: Non conosce la frase segreta ma tenta di individuarla.
-Intercetta il messaggio cifrato di Alice che contiene la frase segreta e interagisce con Bob.
-Riesce a risale al messaggio originario mediante operazioni matematiche, sfruttando le risposte incaute di Bob.
+3. **Eve (Malicious Client)**: Doesn't know the secret phrase but attempts to discover it.
+Eve intercepts Alice's encrypted message containing the secret phrase and interacts with Bob.
+She manages to deduce the original message through mathematical operations, exploiting Bob's unsuspecting responses.

-## Istruzioni per la Simulazione
+## Simulation Instructions
-Per eseguire correttamente la simulazione, seguire il seguente ordine di avvio dei componenti:
+To successfully run the simulation, follow the specified startup order for the components:
-1. **Server (Bob)**: Avviare il server eseguendo `bob.py`.
+1. **Server (Bob)**: Start the server by running `bob.py`.
-2. **Client legittimo (Alice)**: Avviare il client legittimo eseguendo `alice.py`.
+2. **Legitimate Client (Alice)**: Start the legitimate client by running `alice.py`.
-3. **Client malizioso (Eve)**: Avviare il client malizioso eseguendo `eve.py`.
+3. **Malicious Client (Eve)**: Start the malicious client by running `eve.py`.

-## Requisiti
+## Requirements
-Per eseguire correttamente la simulazione, assicurati di avere installate le seguenti librerie Python:
+To execute the simulation successfully, ensure you have the following Python libraries installed:
 - [Flask](https://pypi.org/project/Flask/)
 - [Cryptography](https://pypi.org/project/cryptography/)
 - [Requests](https://pypi.org/project/requests/)